Total Anomalous Pulmonary Venous Return (TAPVR)

 At first, your baby may get the following care:

 Prostaglandin therapy.
 This medicine keeps the ductus arteriosus open and lets blood flow through the heart.
 This medicine isn’t used in all types of TAPVR.

 Different medicine to support the function of the heart.

 ECMO (extracorporeal membrane oxygenation).
 This method gives both cardiac and respiratory support for babies who can't maintain oxygen levels on a ventilator.

 This procedure can be used to diagnose and treat some heart defects.
 To treat TAPVR, your child’s healthcare provider may do a test called a balloon atrial septostomy.
 This test makes it easier for oxygen-rich blood to get to the left side of the heart and then the rest of the body.

 The surgery is done through a cut (incision) through the breastbone (sternum) and into the chest.
 Your baby will be connected to a heart-lung machine during surgery.
 This device does the work of your baby's heart and lungs during surgery.
 The details of the surgery depend on the type of TAPVR your baby has.
-Your child’s heart doctor will explain the procedure to you.
+Your child’s healthcare provider will explain the procedure to you.
+Some babies with severe forms of TAPVR may need surgery shortly after birth.

 The complications of TAPVR include: